Skip to main content

 Credit-Anchored Income

-Anchored by CACI (NYSE: CACI), an investment-grade equivalent contributing ~67% of NOI.
-Tenant concentration risk is mitigated by recent expansion and commitment through June 2030.
+Anchored by CACI, Inc.-Federal (Delaware subsidiary of NYSE: CACI International Inc.), contributing ~67% of NOI.
+CACI parent rated Moody's Ba1 (S&P BB+ equivalent, top of speculative grade).
+Tenant concentration partially mitigated by CACI's recent expansion and lease extension through June 2030.

 Entry Basis Below Replacement Cost